 I am a Russian iconographer living and working in Australia.
-I belong to the Eastern Orthodox Church (Ecumenical Patriarchate).
-My professional background is fine arts with specialisation in book illustration and design.
+I belong to the Eastern Orthodox Church.
+My professional background is in fine arts with specialization in book illustration and design.

-See below for information helpful to understanding the character and purpose of my work, and also guidelines for commissions and purchases:
+See below for a more personal account about the character and purpose of my work and myself.

 1993 – 1998 Moscow State University of Printing Arts, Master’s Degree in Graphic Arts

 1984 – 1988 Moscow Art College, Diploma of Graphic Arts

 Private collections and churches: Australia, Russia, UK, Ukraine, USA.